Modularium/Agent-NN/docs/test_strategy.md

 metric counters, status handling and persistence of profile updates via the REST interface.
 Using `tmp_path` ensures profile files are isolated.
 An extra case validates that requesting an unknown agent increases the metrics counter and that the API responds with `404`.

+## Supervisor agent coverage

+Iteration 3.2 expands the unit tests for the `SupervisorAgent`.
+New cases simulate a failing worker, verify the returned status for agents without any history and assert that `_update_model` receives the correct success score for both successful and failed executions.
+Dummy manager classes keep these tests independent from the rest of the system.